 However we have partnered with Noel Leeming in Queen St, Richmond and if you go to the store, they will help you make an appropriate choice based on your student’s year level and subject choices.
 They have preferential pricing on devices and payment options to make it easier to purchase a device.

 Device options are always changing but some guidelines are:

 - Portable and light (this generally means a smaller screen size)

-- A case is a good idea as warranties often do not cover accidental screen damage.
+A padded sleeve is also good idea as warranties do not cover accidental damage.